2022 Investment Plan

 ‘Restricted’ Executive Session

 Depending on the tasks, the SRB convenes in different compositions.
 The ‘restricted’ Executive Session (or: Executive Session) is composed of the Chair and the four further full-time Board Members.
-The Vice-Chair participates in the ‘restricted’ Executive Session as a non-voting member, but carries out the functions of the Chair in her absence.
+The Vice-Chair participates in the ‘restricted’ Executive Session as a non-voting member, but carries out the functions of the Chair in their absence.

 Job roles whose vacancy in resolution may present an obstacle to the continuity of critical functions and the core business lines needed for the effective implementation of the resolution strategy and any consequent restructuring.